Mencap has teamed up with tech experts, Vodafone, on an exciting new project called Connected Living.

 We want to help make everyday activities easier for the people we support - such as household tasks, time planning and socialising.
 We want technology to support them to be as independent as they want to be.

 The project has been a huge collaborative effort between the people we support, support workers and Vodafone to make sure that a product is created that really meets the need of each individual, and helps them in their everyday life.

-Over the past 12 months the technology has been piloted in 48 supported living services across Hampshire, Sussex, Somerset, Cornwall, Leicestershire, Nottinghamshire and Suffolk.
+From November 2018 to December 2020 the technology has been rolled out to 127 people in 30 supported living services across Leicestershire, Hampshire, Somerset, Cornwall, Nottinghamshire and Suffolk.

 The technology offers ways to improve communication and independence for people with a learning disability in Mencap services, in an increasingly digital world.
 For some people this has seen them be able to get ready for the day, use reminders, cook independently and have a discrete method of communicating with supporters when out in the community to stay safe or raise an alarm in the case of an emergency.

 This technology has also been designed in order to help our support workers in their role, as a way to help better understand the needs and wants of the person with a learning disability.